LLNL/units/README.md

 ### Reasons to choose something else

-1. Type safety and dimensional analysis is a design requirement
+1. Type safety and dimensional analysis **IS** a design requirement
 2. Performance is absolutely critical (many other libraries are zero runtime overhead)
 3. You are only working with a small number of known units
 4. You cannot use C++11 yet.
 5. You need to operate on arbitrary or general fractional powers of base units
+6. You need support for arbitrary datum shifts in the unit library

 ## Types